Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ### Dependencies for Linux

-You need to have `libunwind` installed.
-If you do not have it, install it with the following command:
+You need to have `libunwind8` and `libcurl4-openssl-dev` installed.
+If you do not have then, install then with the following command:

 `apt-get install libunwind8`
+`apt-get install libcurl4-openssl-dev`

 ## Configure Profile Server